-*This post is sponsored by Visit Montana, a winter destination I’ve had my eye on for quite some time.
-In this new blog post, we’ve rounded up 8 adventurous winter activities in Montana that offer the ultimate #MontanaMoment.
+*This post was originally sponsored by Visit Montana back in 2017 and has since been updated.
+It’s a winter destination I’ve had my eye on for quite some time, and in this blog post, we’ve rounded up 8 adventurous winter activities in Montana that offer the ultimate #MontanaMoment.

-So check out our list of 8 exciting winter activities in Montana that will get you outside to experience the best of what a Montana winter has to offer.
+Ready to check out Montana in winter?
+Here is our list of 8 exciting winter activities that will get you outside to experience the best of what a Montana winter has to offer.

-Snowshoe & Winter Camp in Montana’s National Parks
+4. Snowshoe & Winter Camping in Montana’s National Parks

 Less than 4% of Yellowstone’s 4 million annual visits happen in the winter.
 That means winter is an incredible opportunity to have Montana’s National Parks all to yourself.
 Glacier National Park and Yellowstone National Park both offer free ranger-led winter snowshoe hikes where you can learn about the wildlife, history, and ecology of the areas.

-Almost becoming an Olympic sport in the early 1900s, skijoring is the ultimate cross of Montana’s cowboy culture with tricked out skiing.
-Skijoring originated in Norway, but this sport where skiers are pulled by horse through a course full of jumps, gates, and obstacles, has since become a favorite winter activity in Montana – so much that the World Skijoring Invitational is held in Whitefish every January.
-At this high-speed competition with several 5-foot jumps, spectators can place bids on the skijorer they think will take the cake.
-The event takes place the last weekend in January, prior to the Whitefish Winter Carnival where you can dance the night away at the disco party, freeze your buns off during the penguin plunge, and cheer on the fancy floats during the Grand Parade.
+Skijoring has become a favorite winter activity in Montana – so much so that the World Skijoring Invitational is held in Whitefish every January.
+At this high-speed (and high-stakes) competition, spectators can place bids on the skijorer they think will take the cake.
+The event takes place the last weekend in January prior to the Whitefish Winter Carnival where you can dance the night away at the disco party, freeze your buns off during the penguin plunge, and cheer on the fancy floats during the Grand Parade.

 Spend a day out on the ice fishing for dinner.
 Northern Pike, perch, trout, and kokanee are just a few of the species you can try to land.
-Just make sure you pack a thermos with a hot drink, lots of warm layers, and a fishing permit.
-Check out this post for a list of popular ice fishing spots in Montana.
-If you want to leave the logistics to a pro, Flathead Lake Charters offers guided ice fishing near Whitefish Mountain Ski Resort.
-They know what’s biting on what bait, and they bring their own ice shelter so you don’t freeze out in the cold.
-Plus, they’ll filet whatever you catch so you can enjoy your hard days work on the dinner table.
+If you’re new to ice fishing and want a guide to show you how it’s done, Flathead Lake Charters offers guided ice fishing near Whitefish Mountain Ski Resort.
+They know what’s biting on what bait and they bring their own ice shelter so you don’t freeze out in the cold.
+Plus, they’ll fillet whatever you catch so you can enjoy your hard day’s work at the dinner table.